Ayjaj Khan

 What this involves: The counselor reviews your academic transcripts, backlogs if any, work experience, and test scores against the typical admit profile for programs you are considering.
 This happens before any shortlisting begins, because a shortlist built without knowing where your profile actually sits tends to be either too ambitious or too conservative.

 Where Bandra students struggle: Many students arrive with a target university already in mind often based on a friend's admission or a ranking list but have not checked whether their CGPA and GRE or GMAT score match that program's actual cohort data.
 A 7.8 CGPA from a Mumbai University-affiliated college is solid, but without research experience or a GRE score above 315, it is unlikely to move an application forward at a US top-30 CS program.
+This is one of the most common gaps our overseas education consultants in Bandra, Mumbai flag in a first session: students arrive with a target that does not match their current profile data.

 What the counselor does: They map your academic and test score profile against real admission data for programs in your target range, identify the two or three gaps that most affect your competitiveness, and flag which gaps can realistically be addressed before your target intake.